Gospel for Asia: GFA New Zealand

 Gospel for Asia New Zealand used to occupy an office space at the Calvary Chapel Auckland.
 After the controversies, Calvary Chapel severed ties with GFA.
 GFA now operates its ministries in Rosedale, Auckland, New Zealand.

 GFA World (formerly GFA Canada)

 A Canadian class-action lawsuit, which accused the ministry of defrauding or making negligent misstatements to donors, was denied certification in May, 2022.
-The Ontario Superior Court of Justice found that those who accused GFA World Canada of wrongdoing failed to provide “admissible evidence beyond speculation, conjecture, and allegations of wrongdoing.”
+The Ontario Superior Court of Justice found that those who accused GFA World Canada failed to provide "admissible evidence beyond speculation, conjecture, and allegations of wrongdoing".

 Believer's Eastern Church

-Criticism regarding the Believer’s Eastern Church are mentioned in the main article of Believer's Eastern Church.
+Criticism regarding the Believer's Eastern Church are mentioned in the main article of Believer's Eastern Church.